katur/blogsite/README.md

   as you're writing.
 - Share posts through social media
 - Search to filter results
-- Schedule posts for future publication (perhaps with optional timestamp parameter, that is allowed to be set to the future only)
 - Nice way to set options for pagination and truncation
 - Show conglomeration of posts from all blogs as landing page.
-  Possibly add toggle to view by popularity, to both this and the individual blog landing pages.
+- Add toggle to view by popularity, to both this and the individual blog landing pages.
-- Option to treat main blog differently (so could live at /blog)

 ## Requirements